Frequently Asked Questions

 Level: Intermediate; Interested: DBAs, Developers; Category: Migrating

-If you’re currently using standard MySQL Replication, and your applications connect with specific nodes for writes and others for reads, you probably won’t have to do that.
+If you are currently using standard MySQL Replication, and your applications connect with specific nodes for writes and others for reads, you probably won’t have to do that.
 Instead, you can write and read to the same nodes.
 As for load balancing, you could add a load balancer like MaxScale and then direct all traffic to the load balancer and it will direct the traffic for the best performance.

 Is Galera Installed Separately from the Database Software?